shermansiu/DFS-Maze/README.md

 This maze uses the Depth-First Search algorithm to both generate and solve the maze.

-You can control the character (in red) withe the WASD keys to navigate to the goal (in teal).
+You can control the character (in red) withe the WASD keys to navigate to the endpoint (in teal).

 <img src="/img/maze-1.png" alt="DFS Maze" width="623"/>

+This project is released under the [CC-BY-SA 3.0 license](https://freedomdefined.org/Licenses/CC-BY-SA-3.0) and the [GNU Free Documentation License](https://en.wikipedia.org/wiki/GNU_Free_Documentation_License).

+Scroll down to the Sources heading for more information.

 ## Installation